Legal guide for company directors and CEOs in Slovakia

 3. What recent changes have occurred or are expected regarding directors’ responsibilities concerning ESG considerations?

-See the answer to question 1 regarding reporting information in annual reports.
+See the answer to questions 1 and 3 regarding reporting information in annual reports.

 1. What form does the board of directors take?

-The board of directors is a collective body (in the case of joint stock companies).
-Unless the Commercial Code or the company’s articles of association provide otherwise, the board of directors may only make a decision if more than half of the board members are present at the meeting; the decision is approved if the majority of the members present vote for it.
+The board of directors is a collective body in the case of joint stock companies.
+Unless the Commercial Code or the company’s articles of association provide otherwise, the board of directors may only take a decision if more than half of the board members are present at the meeting; the decision is approved if a majority of the members present vote for it.

 2. What is the role of non-executive or supervisory directors?

-Slovak law does not recognise a non-executive director.
+Slovak law does not recognise the concept of non-executive director.

 There are certain restrictions on who can become a director.
-Amongst other things, it is important to note that:
+Among other things, it is important to note that:

-• only a natural person with full legal capacity may become a director
+• only an individual person with full legal capacity can become a director;

-• directors are required to have no criminal record for conviction of a criminal offence under commercial or bankruptcy law, a criminal offence against property, or some other intentionally committed criminal offence the facts of which relate to the entrepreneurial activity
+• directors are required to have no criminal record for a criminal offence under commercial or bankruptcy law, a criminal offence against property, and other intentionally committed criminal offences the facts of which relate to the entrepreneurial activity;

-• a member of a supervisory board of a company may not at the same time be a director of the same company
+• a supervisory board member cannot at the same time be a director of the same company;

-• due to conflict of interest provisions (see below), a director of a company cannot be at the same time a director of another company with an identical or similar business activity unless the companies are within the same group.
+• due to conflict of interest provisions (see below), a director of a company cannot at the same time be a director of another company with an identical or similar business activity, unless the companies are in the same group.

 4. How is a director appointed?